behaviour therapy explained: key approaches & benefits

 A central part of CBT is identifying and challenging unhelpful thoughts through a process known as cognitive restructuring.
 You learn to recognize distorted thinking and replace it with more balanced and realistic perspectives.
 The therapy often focuses on your current problems and how to solve them in a practical, goal-oriented way.

-The long-term goal of CBT is to build healthier thinking and behavioral habits that help you achieve a better quality of life.
+The long-term goal of CBT is to build healthier thinking and behavioural habits that help you achieve a better quality of life.
 By changing these underlying patterns, you can develop more effective coping strategies for a wide range of mental health challenges.

 Dialectical Behaviour Therapy (DBT)